acidjazz/objectus/readme.md

 ### Gulp Integration

-Start with grabing our data, then a task to re-grab our data
+Start with grabbing our data, then a task to do the same

 ```javascript